dimitritholen/feedmaker/PORTAINER.md

 3. In our updated configuration, we've:
    - Changed the web service to use port 8001 internally instead of 8000
    - Updated the nginx configuration to proxy to port 8001

+##### Error: "Bind for 0.0.0.0:80 failed: port is already allocated"

+This error occurs when port 80 is already in use on your host machine, typically by another web server.
+To fix this:

+1. Change the port mapping in the docker-compose.yml file to use a different port
+2. Or stop the service that's currently using port 80
+3. In our updated configuration, we've:
+   - Changed the nginx service to use port 8080 for HTTP instead of port 80
-   - Changed the nginx service to use port 80 for external access
+   - Changed the nginx service to use port 8443 for HTTPS instead of port 443

-You can run the `check_port.sh` script to identify what's using port 8000 on your system:
+You can run the `check_port.sh` script to identify what's using ports on your system:

 ```bash
 chmod +x check_port.sh